Love & Life (Mary J. Blige album): Critical reception

 Love & Life received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 72, based on 10 reviews.
-AllMusic editor Andy Kellman wrote that while the positive attitude of Love & Life creates a "distance that holds the album back from being one of her best [...] at least half a dozen cuts will vie for slots on a future best-of".
+AllMusic editor Andy Kellman wrote that while the positive attitude of Love & Life creates a "distance that holds the album back from being one of her best [...] at least half a dozen cuts will vie for slots on a future best-of."
 Rolling Stone writer Ernest Hardy believed that with Love & Life, Blige "solidifies her standing as the hood Oprah, offering songs of faith and affirmation [...]
 Her lyrics are confessional, with scant use of metaphor or simile, and little of the creative risk-taking of poetry – the point with Blige is relating, not memorable tunes."

-Michael Paoletta from Billboard found the album "spirited, if uneven", and noted that it was "home to funky sensations, hip-hop attitude, and loved-up lyrics".
+PopMatters felt that with Love & Life, "Mary continues her trendsetting path, understanding that what works best for her is doing her, in whatever life stage she may be experiencing at the moment."
+Michael Paoletta from Billboard found the album "spirited, if uneven," and noted that it was "home to funky sensations, hip-hop attitude, and loved-up lyrics."
 Vibe editor Dimitri Ehrlich wrote that on Blige's "sixth studio album, it's the songs of sadness and anger that work best."
 In The Village Voice, Robert Christgau argued that the album's "selling point is a reborn P. Diddy overseeing a catchy set husbanded by many co-producers.
-It peaks in the middle, and ... ends stronger than No More Drama.
+It peaks in the middle, and [...] ends stronger than No More Drama.
 Up against What's the 411?
 Mary sounds older yet still girlish, rounder and smoother and pitch-improved but praise Shirley Brown not perfect yet."

-Neil Drumming was more critical in Entertainment Weekly, focusing on the abundance of melancholy-heavy ballads and Combs' decision to rely on heavy sampling for most tracks, which he called "shallow, trebly echoes of their former selves".
-"Despite her signature heartache-inducing voice", Blige could not "save Love & Life from her heavy-handed songwriting", Drumming wrote, finding the lyrics "soggy with relationships" and lacking subtlety.
-Jonah Weiner of Blender commented that "practically every song sounds as though we've heard it before – because, well, we have".
-Q panned the record as mostly "a procession of syrupy ballads with added self-help litanies".
+Neil Drumming was more critical in Entertainment Weekly, focusing on the abundance of melancholy-heavy ballads and Combs' decision to rely on heavy sampling for most tracks, which he called "shallow, trebly echoes of their former selves."
+He noted that "despite her signature heartache-inducing voice," Blige could not "save Love & Life from her heavy-handed songwriting" and found that the lyrics to be "soggy with relationships" and lacking subtlety.
+Jonah Weiner of Blender commented that "practically every song sounds as though we've heard it before – because, well, we have."
+Q panned the record as mostly "a procession of syrupy ballads with added self-help litanies."